31 October, 2024:

 Read the paper by downloading one of the versions below:

-Last week, the Future Skills Organisation (FSO) and Australian Digital Inclusion Alliance (ADIA) launched their Capability Paper, kickstarting their campaign to uplift digital capability for all
+The Future Skills Organisation (FSO) and Australian Digital Inclusion Alliance (ADIA) launched their Capability Paper, kickstarting their campaign to uplift digital capability for all Australians.

 In his panel discussion, Mr Kidd drew from the co-authored Capability Paper titled Turbocharging digital capability, which outlines a three-pronged approach: